gnewton/struct2dot/README.md

 	}
 ```

-Here is an example with the above `config`, with strings, numbers turned on, and package names not removed:
+Here is an example with the above `config`, with strings, numbers turned on, and package names not removed (**Very complicated and hard-to-read diagram**):
 <img src="https://gnewton.github.io/repos/struct2dot/meshWithStringsAndNumbersAndPackage.svg">